DeBortoliWines/openerp-java-api/README.md

 Download the latest version from apache and extract the tar.

-The required jar files are:
+The required jar files are :
-xmlrpc-client-3.1.3.jar
+* xmlrpc-client-3.1.3.jar
-xmlrpc-common-3.1.3.jar
+* xmlrpc-common-3.1.3.jar
-ws-commons-util-1.0.2.jar
+* ws-commons-util-1.0.2.jar
+* jsonrpc4j

 Add those jar files to your classpath and you should be ok.